nagypet/spvitamin/README.md

 - spvitamin-spring-general less dependencies, serverparameter package moved into spvitamin-spring-admin
 - spvitamin-spring-logging: HTTP REQUEST is logged with '==>' instead of '>>>'
 - spvitamin-spring-security-authservice: AuthClient.java moved into spvitamin-spring-security-authservice-api
+- enabling stack trace in error response with the standard spring way through server.error.xxx parameters
+- NPE fixed in KeystoreUtils
+- RestResponseEntityExceptionHandler refactored: RestExceptionResponseFactory introduced so that it can be used in WebFlux projects as well

 ### 1.3.6-RELEASE 2022-01-21
 - A new LDAP setting